godotengine/godot-website/collections/_article/platform-state-in-csharp-for-godot-4-2.md

 NativeAOT uses trimming and Godot still uses reflection in parts of the codebase, so we are rooting the Godot bindings and the game project's assemblies but some reflection usage may still break at runtime.

-Exporting to iOS is only supported from a MacOS device and requires using Xcode to build the final binaries.
+Exporting to iOS is only supported from a macOS device and requires using Xcode to build the final binaries.

 The official export template for the iOS simulator only supports the `x64` architecture.